-An Act Facilitating the Acquisition of Right-of-Way Site or Location For National Government Infrastructure Projects
+An Act Facilitating the Acquisition of Right-of-Way, Site or Location for National Government Infrastructure Projects and for Other Purposes.

 Date approved:November 7, 2000